erland/erlandjava/erland-game-racer/trunk/README.txt

 tested way to build it is by using maven(http://maven.apache.org).

 - Install maven
+- Generate a new keystore with: maven jnlp:generate-keystore
 - Build with:
   To just generate the war archive: maven all:build
   To generate a new distribution: maven dist
-  To generate a jnlp webstart package(Se also previous chapter): maven jnlp